 Ratings start their maritime education after a minimum of 9 years primary and secondary school, by doing a 6-month basic course followed by 6 months sea time and 6 months finishing school.
 Qualification to become a "Ships Assistant" is reached after 12 more months at sea.
 Compared to the "Ships Assistant", the education for a "Ships Mechanic" is designed to offer better skills, and is equivalent to similar formal educations of skilled workers in Denmark.
-"Ships Mechanics" enter after a minimum of 9 years primary and secondary school, and follow a training regime that comprises 20 weeks basic maritime training; 20 weeks in a technical college; 6 months sea time; 10 weeks in a technical college.
+"Ships Mechanics" enter after a minimum of 9 years primary and secondary school, and follow a training regime that comprises 20 weeks basic maritime training; 20 weeks in a technical college; 6 months sea time; 10 weeks in a technical college and another 10 weeks in a technical college.